Morocco end 2022 as Africa's top nation

 Morocco's historic run to the semi-finals of the World Cup means they will end the year as the highest-ranked footballing nation in Africa, according to world governing body Fifa.

-The Atlas Lions' run has earned them a spectacular jump as the year's highest climbers on the global rankings, jumping 11 places to 11th.
+The Atlas Lions' run has earned them a spectacular jump as the year's highest climbers on the global rankings, moving up 11 places to 11th.

 The North Africans topped their group in Qatar, beating Belgium and Canada in the process, before dispatching Spain and Portugal in the knockout phase to become the first African country to reach the last four of a World Cup.